 2 Safe Sleeping

 Safe sleeping is a critical part to prevent Sudden Infant Death Syndrome (SIDS).
 There are a number of simple steps that can be taken to create a safe sleeping environment.
-For 0-12 months of age it is recommended:

 Always place baby on their back to sleep